Saint Library

 Death at Ninety-One

-Dies August 1 in Nocera de' Pagani, his body bent double by decades of rheumatism, having outlived virtually every contemporary — and having produced, in ninety-one years of life, a body of theological, devotional, and musical work that would shape Catholic piety for the next two centuries.
+Dies August 1 in Nocera de' Pagani, his body bent double by decades of rheumatism, having outlived virtually every contemporary and produced a body of theological, devotional, and musical work that would shape Catholic piety for generations.

 1871